 JOBFLAGS (aka FLAGS) Format One or more of the following colon delimited job flags including ADVRES[:RSVID], NOQUEUE, NORMSTART, PREEMPTEE, PREEMPTOR, RESTARTABLE, or SUSPENDABLE (see job flag overview for a complete listing).
 Description Associates various flags with the job.
-Example > qsub -l nodes=1,walltime=3600,jobflags=advres myjob.py
+Example

-JOBREJECTPOLICY Format: One or more of CANCEL, HOLD, IGNORE (beta), MAIL, or RETRY Default: HOLD Details: Specifies the action to take when the scheduler determines that a job can never run.
+JOBREJECTPOLICY Format: One or more of CANCEL, HOLD, IGNORE, MAIL, or RETRY Default: HOLD Details: Specifies the action to take when the scheduler determines that a job can never run.
 CANCEL issues a call to the resource manager to cancel the job.
 HOLD places a batch hold on the job preventing the job from being further evaluated until released by an administrator.
 Administrators can dynamically alter job attributes and possibly fix the job with mjobctl -m .
-With IGNORE (currently in beta), the scheduler will allow the job to exist within the resource manager queue but will neither process it nor report it.
+With IGNORE , the scheduler will allow the job to exist within the resource manager queue but will neither process it nor report it.
 MAIL will send email to both the admin and the user when rejected jobs are detected.
 If RETRY is set, then Moab will allow the job to remain idle and will only attempt to start the job when the policy violation is resolved.
 Any combination of attributes may be specified.
 See QOSREJECTPOLICY .
 This is a per-job policy specified with msub -l .
 JOBREJECTPOLICY also exists as a global parameter.
-Example: > msub -1 jobrejectpolicy=cancel:mail
+Example: > msub -l jobrejectpolicy=cancel:mail

 LOGLEVEL

 Format <integer></integer>

 Description Per job log verbosity.

-Example > qsub -1 -W x=loglevel:5 bw. cmd
+Example > qsub -1 -W x=loglevel:5 bw.cmd

+MAXMEM

-MAXMEM Forma: <integer> (in megabytes)</integer> Description Maximum amount of memory the job may consume across all tasks before the \underline{JOBMEM} action is taken.
-Example > qsub -W x=MAXMEM:1000mb bw.cmd If a RESOURCELIMITPOLICY is set for per-job memory utilization, its action will be taken when this value is reached.
+Forma: <integer> (in megabytes)</integer>

+Description Maximum amount of memory the job may consume across all tasks before the \underline{JOBMEM} action is taken.

+Example Solution Solution

+MAXPROC

+Format <integer></integer>

-MAXPROC Format <integer></integer> Description Maximum CPU load the job may consume across all tasks before the JOBPROC action is taken.
-Example > qsub -W x=MAXPROC:4 bw.cmd If a RESOURCELIMITPOLICY is set for per-job processor utilization, its action will be taken when this value is reached.
+Description Maximum CPU load the job may consume across all tasks before the JOBPROC action is taken.

+Example Solution

-MEM Format <integer></integer> Description Specify the maximum amount of physical memory used by the job.
-Example > msub -1 nodes=4:ppn=2, mem=1024mb The job must have 4 compute nodes with 2 processors per node.
+МЕМ Format <integer></integer> Description Specify the maximum amount of physical memory used by the job.
+Example The job must have 4 compute nodes with 2 processors per node.
 The job is limited to 1024 MB of memory.